Amended and Restated - As Amended Through June 6, 2015

 - If a General or Alumni Trustee shall be absent and unexcused for three consecutive regular meetings, his or her place, by vote of a majority of the Trustees at any regularly called meeting, may be declared vacant.
 This Bylaw shall be printed on every notice given of any meeting.

-- Life Trustees: Upon nomination by the Committee on Trustees, a General Trustee or Honorary Trustees who has served with exceptional distinction may be elected a Life Trustee after serving a minimum of twelve years on the Board.
+- Emeritus Trustees: Upon nomination by the Committee on Trustees, a General Trustee or Honorary Trustees who has served on the Board with exceptional distinction for a minimum of twelve years may be elected an Emeritus Trustee.

-Life Trustees shall have the right to attend all meetings of the Board, to participate in Board discussions, and to vote, and may be members of any committee, including the Executive Committee, with voting rights.
-They need not request excused absences from meetings.
+Emeritus Trustees shall have the right to attend all meetings of the Board and its committees to the same extent as General Trustees, to participate in Board discussions, and to be members of any committee of the Board, all without voting rights.

 - Honorary Trustees: The Board may from time to time elect to its membership as Honorary Trustees persons who have served the College or higher education in general with distinction.
 Honorary Trustees may, but need not, have served the College as Trustees in other categories.
 They shall have the right to attend all meetings of the Board, to participate in Board discussions, and to serve on committees, but shall not have any voting rights.
 Honorary Trustees need not request excused absences from meetings.